karl977/DitchChatApp/README.md

 ```
 Application will be available at http://localhost

-# Testing and Developing
+# Developing
-This app requires:
+### Requirements
 - OpenJDK 21 (other distributions will also probably work)
 - Maven 3.9.3 (other versions will also probably work)
 - Node (`frontend-maven-plugin` in this project uses version v18.18.2)
 - Yarn (`frontend-maven-plugin` in this project uses version v1.22.19)

-For developing frontend:
+### Developing frontend
 - In folder `src/main/app` run `yarn` to install dependencies
 - Then run `yarn dev` for hot reloaded development

-For backend
+### Developing backend
+- Start development database container with `docker compose up` in `/docker` folder
 - Configure IntelliJ to start/stop your application

-- Start development database container with `docker compose up` in `/docker` folder
+# Testing
 For testing run in project root:
 ```
 mvn test
 ```

 # Building a .jar
-To build the application run in project root
+To build the application run in project root:
 ```
 mvn clean package
 ```